BahadirAk/CSharpMenu/README.md

 # CSharpMenu
-Basic operations in infinite loop
+Basic operations in an infinite loop